-Salisbury Bancorp, Inc.'s Common Stock, par value \$.10 per share ("Common Stock") trades on the NASDAQ Capital Market under the symbol: SAL.
-As of March 1, 2015, there were approximately 2,131 shareholders of record of Salisbury's Common Stock.
+Salisbury Bancorp, Inc.'s Common Stock, par value \$0.10 per share ("Common Stock") trades on the NASDAQ Capital Market under the symbol: SAL.
+As of March 1, 2016, there were approximately 2,141 shareholders of record of the Company's Common Stock.